Daily Market Regime

 How the score works

 AIQ scores six macro inputs from 0 to 3 risk points each.
-The six scores are summed for a total out of 18.
+Inputs are weighted by signal quality — VIX and recession risk carry 1.5× weight; yield curve and real rates 1×; inflation trend and labor 0.75× — then normalized to a total out of 18.
 That total determines the regime label:

 The regime updates daily as new macro snapshots land.
 Some underlying series — like CPI — update monthly, while others like VIX change continuously.
 AIQ always reflects the latest available reading for each input.